 Broad sets of applicability.

-Wide application spaces of the IEEE 802.15.4, including Hospital/Medical/Healthcare, Industrial Automation and Social Infrastructure systems, require a set of standardized definitions and protocol for Radio Resource Measurement and Management (RRMM), which enables each strategy and policy of Spectrum Resources Usage (SRU) for the reliable system operation.
-The SRU strategy and policy required by each application space may diverse and sometimes unique, while pertaining RRMM protocol for measurement and management has to be crafted such that maximize the commonality for each application spaces and eventually enhance the reliability, resilience and securities.
+Wide application spaces of the IEEE 802.15.4, including Hospital/Medical/Healthcare, Industrial Automation and Social Infrastructure systems, require a set of standardized definitions and protocol for radio resource measurement, which facilitates management functions in WPANs enabling each strategy and policy of Spectrum Resources Usage (SRU) for the reliable system operation.
+The SRU strategy and policy required by each application space may diverse and sometimes unique, while pertaining radio resource measurement protocol has to be crafted such that maximize the commonality for each application spaces and eventually enhance the reliability, resilience and securities.

 Multiple vendors and numerous users.